 On the other hand, people who have taken great care of their teeth and gums and have gone years without any problems might need to see the dentist less often.

 Ask your dentist what visitation schedule works best for your state of dental health.

-If I am visiting a new dentist for the first time, what essential information do I need to share with the dentist?
+If I am seeing a new dentist, what essential information do I need to share on the first visit?

 Your new dentist will want to learn about your oral health so that he or she can notice changes or problems more easily during future visits.
 First, however, even before the review of your oral health, your dentist will want to know more about your general health.
 Areas that he or she will discuss include: